YOzaz/Laravel-SwiftMailer/README.md

 composer update
 ```

 Once this operation completes, the next step is to add the service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Open `app/config/app.php` (or `config/app.php`), and add a new item to the providers array.

 ```php
 'YOzaz\LaravelSwiftmailer\ServiceProvider',
 ```

 The final step is to replace Laravel's native Mailer Facade with the one, provided in a package.
-Open `app/config/app.php`, and replace "Mail" alias with:
+Open `app/config/app.php` (or `config/app.php`), and replace "Mail" alias with:

 ```php
 'Mail' => 'YOzaz\LaravelSwiftmailer\Facade',